-Membership includes all the major distributors.
+Membership includes all the major film distributors.
 It promotes and protects its members interests and collaborates with all other film organisations and with Government where distribution interests are involved.

 Pact (Producers Alliance for Film and TV) is the UK trade association that represents and promotes the commercial interests of independent feature film, television, children's and animation media companies.
 Pact supports its members with legal and business affairs advice and support, as well as a wide range of services and campaign work.

 The Production Guild

 The Production Guild is the key UK membership association representing professionals working in production management for feature film and TV drama.
 The Guild has over 900 freelance and permanently employed members working in accounts, production, assistant directing, location management, post production and VFX.
 The Guild actively seeks to improve members’ employment and development opportunities across domestic feature film and television drama; while also providing members with information and advice on current legal, financial and commercial developments within the US, UK and European production environments.
 The organisation also runs training courses for both new entrants and professionals wishing to develop their production knowledge and skills.